keep-network/keep-core/docs/development/README.md

 headers) and `openssl` (also with headers) installed, as well as the LLVM developer tools.
 On macOS, you can `brew install gmp openssl llvm` to install all of these.
 Note that `llvm` requires some additional env variable work that the formula will explain when you install it.
+It may be also required to run `xcode-select --install` in order to let `openssl` be located by the compiler.

 You'll also need [`dep`](https://github.com/golang/dep#installation), the Go dependency manager we use.